-The Hamilton County Emergency Medical Services has maintained a "Class A" rating for the 30th consecutive year.
-EMS has provided less than a 9 minute response time average across Hamilton County in spite of an increase in call volume of over 52% in the past 11 years.
+The Hamilton County Emergency Medical Services has maintained a "Class A" rating for the 31st consecutive year.
+EMS has provided less than 9 minute response time average across Hamilton County in spite of an increase in call volume of over 52% in the past 12 years.
 EMS responds to multiple mass-casualty events and worked with partners to improve first response participation and coverage.
 EMS provided coverage for multiple special events with up to 50,000 participants per day.
 In addition, EKG capabilities on each ambulance and support vehicle have been upgraded.
 Emergency Medical Services has improved ambulance response information using advanced mobile computer systems.
 Emergency Medical Services provided personnel and equipment to various hurricane disaster responses.
+Emergency Medical Services increased employee recruitment in order to improve shift schedules and hours worked.
+It improved employee compensation in order to remain competitive and lessened overtime budget amounts through scheduling changes.